Skaginn3x/framework/docs/functionality/ipc_tinker.md

 into the slots established dbus connection.

 ### Interface names
-the following interface names are used for the functionality.
+The following interface names are used for the functionality.

 - filters `<slot_name>/filters`
 - tinker  `<slot_name>/tinker`
 - value `<slot_name>/value`

 ## Specification of the tinker interface
-property called `forced` of the type bool, this property indicates weather the slots value is forced or not.
+A property called `forced` of the type bool, this property indicates weather the slots value is forced or not.

-a method called `force` accepting a value of the type of the slot, this method forces the value of the slot.
+A method called `force` accepting a value of the type of the slot, this method forces the value of the slot.

-a method called `release` accepting no arguments.
+A method called `release` accepting no arguments.

 ## Specification of the value interface
-property called `post_filter_value` of the type of the slot. and a property called `raw_value` of the type of the slot, raw value contains the value before the filters are applied.
+A property called `filtered_value` of the type of the slot.
+A property called `raw_value` of the type of the slot, raw value contains the value before the filters are applied.

 ### Monitoring value changes